Can a CT Scan Show a Concussion or Head Injury?

-Experiencing a head injury like a concussion is a scary experience.
+Traumatic brain injuries can occur from a fall, car accident or injury during physical activity.
+Head injuries are a scary experience.
 You know that you hit your head hard, but you cannot see the damage inside of your brain.
-Even when things seem fine at first, you can always develop symptoms later such as difficulty with balance, intolerance to bright lights, speech difficulties, problems with problem-solving and concentration, and finding it challenging to regulate your moods.
+Even if you feel fine at first, you can always develop symptoms later such as difficulty with balance, intolerance to bright light, speech difficulties, problems with concentration and difficulty regulating your mood.

 Understanding a CT Scan of the Head

-A CT scan, which stands for computed tomography, makes it possible for a doctor to see inside of your body.
-This type of medical technology combines the use of a computer and X-rays to provide detailed pictures of parts of your body that you or your doctor would not be able to see otherwise.
-It shows a significantly greater amount of detail than you can expect with an X-ray.
+A CT scan, which stands for computed tomography, is an imaging test that makes it possible for a physician to see inside of your body.
+This type of medical technology combines computer technology and X-rays to provide detailed pictures of parts of your body that you or your doctor would not be able to see otherwise.
+CT scans show a significantly greater amount of detail than with an X-ray, especially of brain tissue and blood vessels.
 If you feel nervous about the procedure, there is no need to be.
-It is fast and completely painless.
+It is fast and painless.

-While you lie flat on an examining table, a thin beam of X-ray circles around your head.
+During the exam, a thin beam of X-ray circles around your head.
 The purpose of this is to provide your doctor with multiple images of your brain from a variety of different angles.
 CT scan photos are two-dimensional.
-The computer then stacks each image on top of the next to create a clearer three-dimensional picture.
+The computer then stacks each image on top of the next to create a clear picture.

 What a Head CT Scan Typically Shows

-If you have struck your head, the CT scan may or may not show that you have any structural damage to your brain.
-That is because some head injuries cause microscopic changes at the cellular level without changing the brain structure in any way.
-However, a CT scan is an essential tool in evaluating many types of brain injuries, including the following:
+If you experienced a blow to the head, a CT scan may or may not show that you have any structural damage to your brain.
+This is because some head injuries cause microscopic changes at the cellular level without changing the brain structures in any way.
+That being said, a CT scan can be used to detect bleeding in the brain and skull fractures in people with recent head injuries.

-Your doctor will recommend a head CT scan depending on your type of injury or suspected neurological disorder.
-If the results come back as inconclusive, he or she may recommend that you receive another type of imaging test such as magnetic resonance imaging (MRI).
+Your physician will recommend a head CT scan depending on your type of injury.
+It’s best to get this done right away, especially if you have symptoms of a concussion.
+Late diagnosis or lack of treatment increases the risk of further complications.
+Imaging tests can help people get on the road to recovery quicker.
+If the results come back as inconclusive, your physician may recommend that you receive another type of imaging test such as magnetic resonance imaging (MRI) scan.

 American Health Imaging Offers Several Types of Imaging Tests

-American Health Imaging, with offices in Georgia, Alabama, Florida, and Texas, is an independent imaging center that offers the CT, MRI, and several other types of tests.
-Because we focus solely on imaging tests, we provide our services at a lower cost than you would pay having your imaging test performed at a hospital.
+American Health Imaging (AHI), with offices in Georgia, Alabama, Florida and Texas, is an independent imaging center that offers the CT, MRI and several other types of diagnostic tests.
+Because we solely focus on imaging, we provide our services at a lower cost than you would pay having your imaging test performed at a hospital.

-After your doctor refers you to your closest center, we contact you to obtain additional information about the reason for your CT or other test and schedule your appointment.
+After your doctor refers you to your closest center, we contact you to obtain additional information about the reason for your CT scan, whether it be you suffered a concussion, broke a bone, or have another condition or injury that requires imaging.
+A staff member will help schedule your appointment.
 You will typically receive results from your referring physician within 24 hours.
-If this sounds like a better way to have an imaging test performed, contact American Health Imaging today to learn more.
+If this sounds like a better way to have an imaging test performed, contact AHI today to learn more.